MLBZ521/jamfMigrator/README.md

 Create a payload-free package with all three files and a QuickAdd package created for the new JSS instance
   * If using `munkipkg`, add all files into the scripts folder
-  * If using Packages, add the `postinstall.sh` script as the Post-installtion script and all other files into Scripts > Additional Resources
+  * If using Packages, add the `postinstall.sh` script as the Post-installation script and all other files into Scripts > Additional Resources

 ## Logic ##